MaanasGantla/CS188-Final-Project/README.md

 ## License
 This project is licensed under the MIT license.
-See the [LICENSE](License) file for details on the license.
+See the [LICENSE](LICENSE) file for details on the license.

 ## Contact
-For any questions, please contact [Maanas Gantla](mailto:gantlamr@gmail.com)
+For any questions, please contact [Maanas Gantla](mailto:gantlamr@gmail.com).